KenKundert/svg_schematic/README.rst

 These two pin types ignore the ``value`` argument.

 By default the width and height of the pin are 1, meaning that a unit sized tile (50×50) is used.
-This is significant if the label is at the edge of the schematic.
+This is significant if the pin is at the edge of the schematic.
 If the labels extend beyond the tile, they may extend beyond the computed viewbox for the schematic.
-You can fix this by specifying a larger width or height.
+You can fix this by specifying a larger width.

 Dot